meryemiris/shipment-app/README.md

 ## Redux State Management

-- The application uses Redux for state management.
+- The application uses Redux Toolkit for state management.
 - Redux actions and reducers are defined in the `store` directory.
 - The primary state includes `shipments`, `selectedShipment`, `dataStatus`, and `error`.
 - Async data fetching is managed using `createAsyncThunk` for fetching shipment data.